Detectives: Facts don’t support woman’s claim ex-husband tried to kill her

 Hayda said she also specifically remembered seeing her ex-husband’s car in the parking lot near a former co-worker’s car when she was leaving work.
 She said he knew it was his car because of a crack in the windshield, the color of the car’s grill and the Yakima rack on top.

-She said he put her head down on the way to her car, trying to ignore her ex, in case he was in his car.
+She said she put her head down on the way to her car, trying to ignore her ex, in case he was in his car.

 “I remember opening the door to my car,” she said.
 “I don’t remember anything from that.
 I don’t remember any pain, hearing any voices.”